MomentaiChris26/nerdsparadise/README.md

   end
 end
 ````

-Finally, using the same dummy database with a single element created using the add_game method, tested the ability to delete data from the database.
-The delete_game method was called and the dummy database passed through the method.
+The second test will test the delete game feature. using the same dummy database with a single element created using the add_game method, the delete_game method was called and the dummy database passed through the a test case.
 If the test was successful, the dummy database would contain no data.

+The test method used:
 ````ruby
 def test_delete_game(array_test)
   if array_test.empty?